anwagger/Hilbert_K_Voronoi/README.md

 3. For each bisector:
     1. Order the circumcenters on that bisector with respect to t
-    2. Calculate the degree and
+    2. Calculate the degree and associated sites of the first bisector section
+    3. At each circumcenter, the degree and sites change predictably.
+    4. Each bisector sectionn can then be added to its two voronoi cells

 ## Partition Tree

+Allows the software to quickly determine which cell a point is in

 ## Hilbertroids